 One of the reasons why I moved to India was to seek a simpler life than that typified by the Western rat race.
 Indians have long lived with nature – at least that’s what Central Government Environment Minister, Harsh Vardhan said when he co-announced with UN officials that India would host World Environment Day, this June.
 He was not wrong: India used to be what scientists call a Carbon sink with many forest, jungles and other green spaces sequestering carbon and removing it from the air through the natural metabolic process that plants undergo to essentially breathe.

-Unfortunately, despite India’s apparently green history, breathing air that seems clean, is becoming increasingly rare in the subcontinent’s cities.
-The idea has become as luxurious to most as my single estate tea, and it has become popular for Indians to holiday in places considered natural wonders not only for the scenery but also to breathe!
+Unfortunately, despite nature being central to many Indian cultures, breathing air that can be passable as clean, is becoming increasingly rare in the subcontinent’s cities.
+The idea has become as luxurious to most as my single estate tea.
+It’s no wonder that how popular it has become for Indians to holiday in places considered natural wonders not only for the scenery but also to breathe!
 Nature and yoga breaks have never been more popular among urbanites.
 And, it’s the same for Calcuttans, Delhiites, and Mumbaikers as it is may well be for New Yorkers.

 So, the fact that Earth Day 2018 chose to focus on the elimination of plastics as its theme (not that this is unworthy) does little to address my predicament and that of those who also believe clean air should be a fundamental human right.
 This is all the more prescient when one considers that only five days ago, a report released by the US-based non-profit, Health Effects Institute, stated that India accounted for roughly 25% of all deaths related to air pollution in 2016.
 The report went on to say that India and China together accounted for half of all the number of healthy years lost in a person’s life due to air pollution.
 That’s a pretty damning indictment of the air over Asia’s biggest countries, so the emphasis of the Earth Day network on plastics seems to ring a little hollow in this part of the world.